Denise Truscello/Getty Images

 "They really want to work on their marriage and are very much in love.
 They have two beautiful babies and they just want to put this behind them and get on with their lives."

-Galanter says he is filing papers in Aspen courts this morning requesting that the state-mandated protective order be lifted so communication between the couple can begin.
+Galanter says he is filing papers in Aspen courts this morning requesting that the state-mandated protective order be lifted and communication between the couple can begin.

 Sheen's Aspen-based attorney, Richard Cummins, had no comment on the filing.